pitastrudl/wekanwiki/Install-and-Update.md

 When running with command `meteor`, any saved modification of HTML/CSS/JS Wekan code will make changes also on the browser automatically.
-NPM package C/C++ code is probably not recompiled though, that needs full build.
+NPM package C/C++ code is probably not recompiled though, that needs full rebuild.

 #### In production
 ```bash